jlehikoinen/FinderMate/README.md

 ![Contextual menu](contextual-menu.png)

-> If a file exists with same name in target folder, FinderMate extension will create a new file with incrementing number.
+> **If a file exists with same name in target folder, FinderMate extension will create a new file with incrementing number**.

 ## Entitlements